-Spin painting is a favorite kids art activity that can be done with a salad spinner or with a commercial spin painter.
-This post shares both fun methods.
+Spin painting is a favorite kids’ art activity that can be done two ways: with a salad spinner or with a commercial spin painter.
+Your kids will LOVE trying either method out!

 Have you tried spin painting with your kids?
 It’s so much fun!

-We’ve done this action art activity with salad spinners quite a bit in the past with good results (including with a toddler art group and later with a classroom full of five and six year olds).
+We’ve done this action art activity with salad spinners quite a bit in the past with kids of all ages with good results.
 Many of us have salad spinners in our homes and the paint washes off easily afterward.

 We recently tried a spin art machine and loved it.

-When I bought the machine, I didn’t realize that it was an entire kit that included not only the spin art machine itself but also four squeeze bottles of paint, paper, and display cards.
+When we bought the machine, we didn’t realize that it was an entire kit that included not only the spin art machine itself but also four squeeze bottles of paint, paper, and display cards.

-When we ran out of paint (after the 2nd or 3rd session—I’ve lost track), I just refilled the squeeze bottles as well, using some of the kids’ paints we have already—activity paint, BioColors, and tempera paint—and watering them down a bit.
-This has been a fun opportunity to try different colors and types of paints…
+When we ran out of paint, we just refilled the squeeze bottles as well, using some of the kids’ paints we have already – BioColors or tempera paint work great – and watering them down a bit.
+This has been a fun opportunity to try different colors and types of paints.

 The big question is what should we do with all of these spin paintings?